Google Sheets vs. Microsoft Excel. The never-ending battle between the reliable workhorse and its web-based young competitor. How do the two compare?

 Things are now changing as Microsoft plays catch up.
 Let’s take a look at Excel’s collaboration functions.

 Excel was originally built as a desktop app and designed for a single user working alone.
-The desktop version of Excel provides powerful features that allow you to create complex and large workbooks saved to your computer.
+However, over the years, Excel has introduced some collaborative features.

 Want to check which features are compatible once your workbook is online?
 Check out a full list of the differences between Excel and Excel for the web.